ramonsmits/EndToEnd/docs/action-plan.md

 ### Current action items

- - [x] Migrate performance test code
  - [ ] Identify what is the generated code is currently testing? @dvdstelt
-   - [ ] What are the shortcomings?
+   - [x] What are the shortcomings?
+     - There is no clean up after the tests
    - [ ] Is the seeding of data in-process going to affect the validity of the results?
-   - [ ] Is the capturing of metrics in-process going to affect the validity of the results?
+   - [x] Is the capturing of metrics in-process going to affect the validity of the results?
+     - We assume yes.
+We can extract the performance counter capturing to be out of process, but we will still have to capture the Message Counter metric in process.
+All of the tests will be capturing similar metrics so the impact should be the same across all scenarios.
  - [ ] Create NUnit fixtures for each category in [the google sheet](https://docs.google.com/spreadsheets/d/1avUW8Y5gpcPqTxIBaq7X5OXXaE4lDU0e0ZA9FDFNygs/edit#gid=771631393) where the fixture generates all permutations for all variable values in that category @ramonsmits
     - [ ] How would these isolated tests look?
     - [ ] How are we going to generate tests for each isolated operation?
- - [ ] Include Metrics.Net to track [required metrics](https://github.com/Particular/EndToEnd/blob/docs/docs/metrics.md) @williambza
+ - [ ] Spike the output options for metrics @williambza (timing estimates by end of 01/04/2016)
+     - [ ] Investigate Elastic + Kibana
+     - [ ] Investigate Graphite
+     - [ ] Microsoft Power BI
+     - [ ] Influx DB
+     - [ ] Defined file structure for separate CSVs @ramonsmits
+     - [ ] Combined CSV + excel
+     - [ ] Splunk @hadi (@williambza to send sample csv files for start, will also add to google drive folder)
  - [ ] Include basic [test configurations](https://github.com/Particular/EndToEnd/blob/docs/docs/variables.md) @hmemcpy
  - [ ] Setup environments: @gbiellem
    - Queues
     - [ ] SQL2012 (Queues),
     - [ ] Rabbit,
+    - [ ] Azure Storage Queues
    - Persistence
      - [ ] SQL2012 (Persistence),
      - [ ] RavenDB v3,
+     - [ ] Azure Storage Persistence
    - Runners:
      - [ ] Master (MSMQ)
      - [ ] Worker 3x (MSMQ)